 You must ‘feel the fear and do it anyway’.
 Even if you take one or two steps back before you move forward during the process, one small step at a time, will help you feel less anxious and more in control.

-If you choose to write your obsessions down, put the obsessions that cause you less anxiety at the bottom of your list, with the more pressing and challenging ones being at the top.
+Choose to keep a journal of your obsessions, put the obsessions that cause you less anxiety at the bottom of your list, with the more pressing and challenging ones at the top.